xʷic̓ɬt

 - xʷic̓əɬtm̓ l̓ sɬq̓ilx iʔ q̓əʔxans - She gave him bedroom slippers

-- way̓ xʷic̓əɬtm̓ iʔ t sxʔitx - The oldest one gave it to him
+- way̓ xʷic̓ɬtm̓ iʔ t sxʔitx. - So the oldest one gave it to him.

 - ixíʔ xʷic̓ɬtm̓ yəyaˤt iʔ sqlaw̓s. - Then he was given all his money.